-One of the most important celebrations in the Dominican Republic is the Three Kings Day holiday.
+Among the most important celebrations in the Dominican Republic are the Three Kings Day traditions.
 It is technically the last day of the Christmas season for Latin American countries (following 12 days after Christmas), and it is also commonly referred to as Día de Los Reyes Magos or Día de la Epifanía.

 Besides Christmas and New Year's Day, this occasion is one of the crucial points of the holiday season, and the locals make sure it doesn't go unnoticed.
 While other countries such as the United States pay little attention to this day, for Dominicans it has a special meaning.

 why it is a festivity deeply ingrained in the hearts of all Dominicans

 and why they love it so much.
 But what is this holiday?
 What does it

 Dominican Republic) commemorates two events.
 The first one is the